ayoungfloof/Data_projects_TripleTen/Supervised Learning/README.md

-# Customer Churn Prediction for Beta Bank

-### Project Description:
-Beta Bank is facing customer churn as customers gradually leave the bank each month.
-To mitigate this issue, the bank wants to predict which customers are likely to leave.
-This project aims to build a machine learning classification model that identifies customers at risk of churning, helping Beta Bank take proactive measures to retain them.

-### Objective:
-The primary goal is to build a machine learning model with an F1 score of at least 0.59.
-The model will classify whether a customer will leave (churn) or stay based on their past behavior.
-Additionally, the AUC-ROC metric will be evaluated for comparison with the F1 score.

-### Data Source:
-The data file is Churn.csv, containing historical customer data with the following features:

-RowNumber: Index of the data row.<br>
-CustomerId: Unique customer identifier.<br>
-Surname: Customer surname.<br>
-CreditScore: Credit score of the customer.<br>
-Geography: Country of residence.<br>
-Gender: Gender of the customer.<br>
-Age: Customer's age.<br>
-Tenure: Duration of account tenure (in years).<br>
-Balance: Customer's account balance.<br>
-NumOfProducts: Number of banking products used.<br>
-HasCrCard: Whether the customer has a credit card.<br>
-IsActiveMember: Whether the customer is active.<br>
-EstimatedSalary: Estimated annual salary.<br>

-### Approach:
-Data Preparation:

-Load and inspect the dataset.
-Preprocess features, ensuring categorical and numerical columns are appropriately handled.
-Address class imbalance using techniques like class weighting, upsampling, and downsampling.
-Model Development:

-Split the data into training, validation, and test sets.
-Train and evaluate several classification models:
-Decision Tree Classifier
-Logistic Regression
-Random Forest Classifier
-Tune hyperparameters to improve model performance.
-Compare models based on F1 score and AUC-ROC metrics.
-Model Evaluation:

-Evaluate the final model using the test set.
-Perform a sanity check to ensure model consistency.

-### Tools Used

-import pandas as pd
-from sklearn.model_selection import train_test_split
-from sklearn.tree import DecisionTreeClassifier
-from sklearn.linear_model import LogisticRegression
-from sklearn.ensemble import RandomForestClassifier
-from sklearn.metrics import(
-    accuracy_score,
-    f1_score, roc_auc_score,
-    confusion_matrix, ConfusionMatrixDisplay
-)
-### Deliverables:
-A trained classification model that achieves the required accuracy and F1 score.
-Comparative analysis of different models with tuned hyperparameters.
-Insights into customer behavior and the key factors influencing churn.
-Visualizations of model performance, including confusion matrices.

-### Overall Insights from the Project
-Data Balance and Class Imbalance<br>

-The dataset had a significant class imbalance, where 80% of customers had not exited (0), and only 20% had exited (1).<br>
-This imbalance was addressed using class weight adjustments, which allowed the models to give more importance to the minority class (exited customers) and improved performance.<br>

-Model Performance<br>

-Baseline Model: Without class imbalance adjustments, the initial decision tree achieved an F1 Score of 0.5177 and accuracy of 78.2%, indicating poor performance on the minority class.<br>
-Decision Tree Model (Class Weight): Adjusting for class imbalance improved the F1 score slightly to 0.5163 with accuracy rising to 79.2%.<br>
-Logistic Regression Model: Even with class weight adjustments, Logistic Regression struggled with complex patterns, yielding an F1 Score of 0.4970 and accuracy of 67.0%.<br>
-Random Forest Model (Class Weight): This model outperformed all others.
-After hyperparameter tuning, the best Random Forest model achieved an F1 Score of 0.6532 on the validation set and 0.6283 on the test set, with AUC-ROC of 0.8596.
-Key Insight: Random Forest emerged as the best model, balancing both precision and recall for predicting customer churn effectively.

-Feature Importance<br>

-From the Random Forest model's analysis:<br>
-Balance (account balance) and Age were the most significant predictors of churn.<br>
-Number of Products used, and whether the customer was an Active Member also played crucial roles.<br>
-Credit Score and Geography contributed less to the prediction.<br>
-Key Insight: Customers with higher balances and older ages showed varying churn probabilities.
-Active membership and product usage also influenced retention likelihood.<br>

-Sanity Check Insights<br>

-Edge cases demonstrated that the model behaved logically:<br>
-Customers with high credit scores, zero balance, and high activity had low churn probabilities.<br>
-Customers with low credit scores, inactivity, and high balance were flagged as moderate risk.<br>
-The predictions aligned with expectations, highlighting the reliability of the trained Random Forest model.<br>

-Business Impact and Recommendations<br>

-Customer Retention Focus: Target customers with high account balances who are inactive or under-engaged, as these factors increase churn risk.<br>
-Improve Engagement: Encourage customers to remain active and diversify their product usage (e.g., cross-sell products).<br>
-Monitor High-Risk Segments: Specifically, customers with low credit scores and high balances need closer attention to prevent churn.<br>

-Final Model Performance<br>

-The Random Forest model achieved the highest F1 score on the test set (0.6283) and demonstrated robust performance with AUC-ROC of 0.8596.<br>
-This performance meets the project's requirement of F1 ≥ 0.59.
+## Customer Churn Prediction for Beta Bank

+**Overview**

+Beta Bank is experiencing customer churn as clients gradually leave the service.
+This project aims to develop a machine learning model that predicts which customers are at risk of churning.
+Accurate predictions will help the bank proactively retain high-risk customers and improve overall customer engagement.

+**Project Objective**
+- Build a binary classification model to predict whether a customer will churn (leave the bank)
+- Achieve a minimum F1 score of 0.59 on the test set
+- Compare multiple models using both F1 and AUC-ROC metrics
+- Address class imbalance to improve prediction quality
+- Identify key factors that influence customer churn

+**Data Sources**
+- Dataset Path: Churn.csv
+- The dataset contains historical customer data with the following features:
+    - RowNumber: Index of the row
+    - CustomerId: Unique customer ID
+    - Surname: Last name
+    - CreditScore: Creditworthiness indicator
+    - Geography: Country of residence
+    - Gender: Customer’s gender
+    - Age: Age of the customer
+    - Tenure: Number of years with the bank
+    - Balance: Account balance
+    - NumOfProducts: Number of banking products held
+    - HasCrCard: Has credit card (1/0)
+    - IsActiveMember: Customer activity status
+    - EstimatedSalary: Estimated yearly income
+    - Exited: Target variable — whether the customer left (1) or stayed (0)

+**Tools & Technologies**
+- Languages: Python (pandas, NumPy, scikit-learn)
+- Visualization: matplotlib, seaborn
+- Modeling: Decision Tree, Logistic Regression, Random Forest
+- Evaluation: F1 Score, AUC-ROC, Accuracy, Confusion Matrix
+- Tuning: Class Weighting, Manual Hyperparameter Tuning

+**Methodology**
+1. Data Preparation
+- Loaded and explored dataset for class distribution and feature types
+- Handled missing values and irrelevant features
+- Encoded categorical variables and scaled numerical values
+- Addressed class imbalance using class_weight, upsampling, and downsampling techniques
+- Split the data into training, validation, and test sets
+2. Model Training
+- Trained three main classifiers:
+- Decision Tree
+- Logistic Regression
+- Random Forest
+- Performed manual hyperparameter tuning for each model
+- Evaluated models using validation F1 scores and AUC-ROC
+3. Evaluation Metrics
+- F1 Score: Primary performance metric
+- AUC-ROC: Evaluated model’s ability to distinguish churners from non-churners
+- Confusion Matrix: Visualized classification quality on minority class

+**Results & Comparison**
+Final Model Performance
+- Model |	F1 Score (Test) |	AUC-ROC:
+    - Logistic Regression -	0.4970 -	—
+    - Decision Tree -	0.5163 -	—
+    - Random Forest -	0.6283 -	0.8596
+- Random Forest was the top-performing model on both F1 score and AUC-ROC

+**Feature Importance (Random Forest)**
+- Feature |	Influence:
+    - Balance -	High
+    - Age -	High
+    - NumOfProducts -	Medium
+    - IsActiveMember -	Medium
+    - CreditScore -	Low
+    - Geography -	Low

+**Sanity Check**
+- Customers with high credit scores, low balances, and active usage had low churn risk
+- Inactive customers with high balances and low product engagement were flagged at risk
+- Model behaved logically on custom edge cases

+**Final Verdict**
+- Best Accuracy:	Random Forest
+- Easiest to Interpret:	Decision Tree
+- Weakest Performance:	Logistic Regression
+- Deploy the Random Forest model for highest performance
+- Decision Tree could serve as a fallback if interpretability or speed is prioritized

+**Recommendations**
+- Customer Retention Focus: Target inactive customers with high balances for retention strategies
+- Cross-sell Opportunities: Encourage broader product adoption to reduce churn likelihood
+- Risk Monitoring: Monitor customers with low credit scores and inactivity

+**Conclusion**

+This project successfully built a customer churn prediction model that meets the performance threshold (F1 ≥ 0.59).
+The Random Forest model stood out with an F1 score of 0.6283 and AUC-ROC of 0.8596, making it the best choice for deployment at Beta Bank.
+The bank can now use this model to proactively address churn risk and enhance customer loyalty.